TheArturthur/CoppermindScraper/Cosmere/Devotion.md

 ## Trivia
 In ** colors, Devotion would be green/red.
 The pairing of Devotion and [[Dominion\|Dominion]] is somewhat inspired by yin and yang.
+Brandon has used "Love" as a synonym for Devotion's Intent.

 https://coppermind.net/wiki/Devotion